zverok/yard-junk/README.md

 * sorted by files/lines instead of "reported when found" approach;
 * with short stats at the end;
-* returning proper exit code (0 if no problems/parsing errors, non-0 otherwise), which allows junk_yard
-  to be integrated into CI pipeline, and control that new PRs will not screw docs (forgetting to rename parameters in docs when they are renamed in code, for example).
+* returning proper exit code (0 if no problems/parsing errors, non-0 otherwise), which allows `yard-junk` to be integrated into CI pipeline, and control that new PRs will not screw docs (forgetting to rename parameters in docs when they are renamed in code, for example).

-As a nice addition, `junk_yard` command uses its own links to code objects resolver, which is 10x faster (and, eventually, more correct) than YARD's own approach to resolve links when rendering docs.
+As a nice addition, `yard-junk` command uses its own links to code objects resolver, which is 10x faster (and, eventually, more correct) than YARD's own approach to resolve links when rendering docs.

 ## Usage

-It is a `junk_yard` gem, install it as usual, or add to your `Gemfile`.
+It is a `yard-junk` gem, install it as usual, or add to your `Gemfile`.

 ### Better logs

 Add this to your `.yardopts` file:
 ```
--e junk_yard
+--plugin junk
 ```

 After that, just run `yard` or `yard doc` as usual, and enjoy better logs!
 You can also setup JunkYard